techidaily/site-games-able/source/_posts/emudeck-tips-for-optimal-emulation-on-steam-deck.md

  EmuDeck manages the installation and folder structure for emulators.
 Keeping in mind that the Steam Deck utilizes a Linux-based operating system by default, having these aspects managed for you can be a huge help.

- There are a number of[emulators you can use with the Steam Deck](https://www.makeuseof.com/best-emulators-for-steam-deck/) .
+ There are a number of [emulators you can use with the Steam Deck](https://www.makeuseof.com/best-emulators-for-steam-deck/) .
 But EmuDeck goes a step further and manages updates and third-party tool integration.

  Are there any downsides to EmuDeck?
 The main downside is that you'll likely get many more emulators installed than you plan on using.
 Thankfully, these can be uninstalled and trimmed down after initial setup.